gasparka/thesis/docs/intro.rst

 While other high level tools convert to very low-level VHDL, then Pyha takes and different approach by first developing an feasible model in VHDL and then using Python to get around VHDL ugly parts.

+Sell this!!!.
+Has good integration for model, is debuggable.
+Running simulations is extreamly easy.
+Good fixed point support.
+Modern software dev tools in hw.

 Essentially this is a Python to VHDL converter, with a specific focus on implementing DSP systems.